 - Are you likely to repay the credit?

-You may have a great income and lots of money to repay the loan, but if your credit history suggests you renege on your debts or pay them late, then very few lenders will look favorably on you unless they are able to secure their loan against a security deposit.
+You may have a great income and lots of money to repay the loan, but if your credit history suggests you renege on your debts or pay them late, then very few lenders will look favorably upon you unless they’re able to secure their loan against a security deposit.

 - Are you able to repay the credit?

-Lenders need to see that you have a regular income so that your repayments can be easily covered.
-If you don’t have a regular income, some lenders may deny your application even if you have a good credit score.
+Lenders need to see that you have a regular income so your repayments can be easily covered.
+If you don’t have a regular income, some lenders may deny your application, even if you have a good credit score.

-Not unless you are applying for a business credit card.
+Not unless you’re applying for a business credit card.
 Personal credit cards usually don’t require a guarantee if you have a good credit score or higher.
 If your credit score is lower than that, a bank may require a secured deposit, which will act as your credit line.

 Lenders believe that you will repay your debt.
 If you make a late payment, you’ll pay fees and interest.
 If you can’t repay your debt, your account will go to a collection agency.
 Lenders will always make sure they get what you owe.

-Lenders look at multiple factors when you apply for a credit card, but all they want to know is — can you repay a debt.
+Lenders look at many factors when you apply for a credit card, but all they want to know is whether or not can you repay a debt.
 To get approved for most credit cards, you need a good credit history and a steady annual income.

-If you’re looking for the right card to fit your financial needs, make sure to compare your credit card options.
+If you’re looking for the right card to fit your financial needs, compare your credit card options.